aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-sections/_index.md

 ### Deleting Section Content

 To delete the main text of a section, use Section.ClearContent.
-Below example shows how to delete main content of a section.
+Below example demonstrates how to delete main content of a section.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Sections-DeleteSectionContent-DeleteSectionContent.cpp" >}}